ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Type - the type of server (should match the type of server requested)
   * Array of protocols supported, with each defining:
     * Transport - a string describing the type of transport supported
-    * host record [or pre-resolved comma separated IP:port pair locations] - for example for "multiplexed-json/tcp" lookup type is SRV with _finder._tcp.domain.com
+    * Host record [or pre-resolved comma separated IP:port pair locations] - for example for "multiplexed-json/tcp" lookup type is SRV with _finder._tcp.domain.com
   * Public key for the finder - Can be either the full X.509 certificate or a key name lookup for certificates returned from the certificate server
   * Weight / priority - default values for SRV like weight / priority when SRV entry is pre-resolved IP:port pairs
   * Geographic region ID - (optional) each server belongs to a logical geographic region (clients can organize servers into geographic regions for fail over reasons)